rnieblesealo/portfolio-new/public/articles/prof-dev.md

 Recently, I accepted an internship offer at Lutron.
-The journey wasn't easy, and I learned a whole lot throughout it.
-This is some of what I have to say about it in hopes of guiding others!
+The journey wasn't easy, but amidst that adversity, I learned a *bunch*.
+These are some of the most important lessons I learned.

 ---